-The September 2021 issue of the SCTE Technical Journal, published by the Society of Cable Telecommunications Engineers (SCTE), contains “Best Practices for the Use of AI/ML in the Mitigation of Video Piracy,” an operational practices document.
+The September 2021 issue of the SCTE Technical Journal, published by the Society of Cable Telecommunications Engineers (SCTE), contains the article “Best Practices for the Use of AI/ML in the Mitigation of Video Piracy,” an operational practices document.

 The document contains best practices in the use of artificial intelligence (AI) and machine learning (ML) toward the reduction of video piracy by consumers.
 Use cases include fraud detection, credential stuffing, identification of servers hosting illegally sourced content, and identification of pirated streams.